 In Key Stage 4 (Years 10 and 11), the formal taught core curriculum consists of the following subjects:

-In Key Stage 5 (Years 12 and 13), students can choose 3 to 4 options from a wide range of A level and Level 3 courses.
+In Key Stage 5 (Years 12 and 13), students can choose 3 options from a wide range of A level and Level 3 courses.
 For more information about these options please view the annually updated Sixth Form prospectus.

 Throughout the school we operate a robust and rigorous monitoring and evaluation system.
 This reaches into all subjects and departmental areas whilst covering the range of Key Stages.
 This enables us to monitor and evaluate the quality and effectiveness of our curriculum and review areas requiring development.
 For further information about our curriculum, please contact Mr S Stones, Assistant Headteacher (Curriculum and Assessment).
-Alternatively, you can find more information and guidance on each of our subject areas here.
+Alternatively, you can find more information and guidance on each of our subject areas page.